 Neighbourhood Development Plans come out of the Government's determination to ensure that local communities are closely involved in the decisions which affect them.
 The Preston Neighbourhood Development Plan has been developed to establish a vision for the village and to help deliver the local community's aspirations and needs for the plan period 2018 - 2031.
-Our Neighbourhood Development Plan is a statutory document that is part of the District planning framework and will be used by Cotswold District Council to determine planning applications.
+When finally 'made' our Neighbourhood Development Plan will be a statutory document that will be incorporated into the District planning framework and be used by Cotswold District Council to determine planning applications.